Audience Targeting in Feature Flags

 • Property key: Region (The property value of the region is String type)

-• Property values for 'next' spoken by the operator: "Dallas Metropolitan City", "New York Metropolitan City", "Los Angeles Metropolitan City", "Chicago Metropolitan City", "Houston Metropolitan City", "Washington Metropolitan City"
+• Property values: "Dallas Metropolitan City", "New York Metropolitan City", "Los Angeles Metropolitan City", "Chicago Metropolitan City", "Houston Metropolitan City", "Washington Metropolitan City"

 AND and OR

-The two AND and OR operands have the following meanings:
+The two operators, AND and OR, have the following meanings:

 1. AND